Our network currently comprises 18 member groups and organisations undertaking a diverse range of Landcare activities across Wodonga

 Email: fedhill@wodongalandcare.org.au

+(Formerly Friends of George Looms Park).
 On the south side of Felltimber Creek Road just west of the Melrose Drive roundabout in West Wodonga.
-Enter through Frank Krier Park to McMahon Place.
-Runs from McMahon Place to Menzies Street.
+Four adjoining reserve areas and walking paths which link up to Federation Hill, incorporating Frank Krier Park, George Loomes Park and John Haddleton Park.

 Friends of Lou Lieberman Park